vtechguys/webapck/1 - What is webpack/Webpack_MC_12.md

 Module
 In Node.js or other module system a file may expose some or all of its content as public to be read in some other file.
+Create a folder structiure like this.

     |-src
-	    |--index.js
+	|    |-- index.js
-	    |--s
+	|    |-- sum.js

-    |-build
+THe

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0OTE1NTY4NiwtNDAxODA3ODIwLC0yMD
+eyJoaXN0b3J5IjpbNTIxNjgxODQ5LC00MDE4MDc4MjAsLTIwOD
-g4NzQ2NjEyXX0=
+g3NDY2MTJdfQ==
 -->